cloudfoundry/cli-workstation/scripts/deploy-cf/bosh-lite-cheat.md

 ```

 Run `~/workspace/cli-workstation/scripts/deploy-cf/deploy_bosh_lite.sh` again
 to recreate the cf deployment.
+Add the `clean` argument to clean up old
+bosh-lite deployment when restarting the machine puts VirtualBox in a weird
+state.